arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-4.md

+---
+layout: chapter
-# Chapter 4: The Service Layer
+title: "Chapter 4: The Service Layer"
 ---

 ## The Curiosity Continues